gonzalo-brandan/not-a-boring-blog/README.md

 ## Roadmap 🗺️

 Curious about upcoming features?
-Check our [Milestone](https://github.com/gonzalo-brandan/not-a-boring-blog-frontend/milestones).
+Check our [Milestone](https://github.com/gonzalo-brandan/not-a-boring-blog/milestones).

 ## License :scroll:

-This project is under the MIT License.
+This project is under the MIT License - see the [License](https://github.com/gonzalo-brandan/not-a-boring-blog/blob/main/LICENSE) for more details.